Balsas, Maranhão, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Check that you get the correct type.
-The majority of adapters currently available are simply plugs and require your electronics to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one should work in most places.
+A plug adapter that supports outlet types C and N. Be careful to choose the necessary kind.
+The majority of adapters available are simply plugs and expect your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most locations.

 Power bank for devices